How Far Is 30 Feet? Understanding Distance and Perspective

 Q: How long does it take to walk 30 feet?

 A: This depends on your walking speed.
-A typical walking speed is around 3 miles per hour, which translates to approximately 1 foot per second.
-Therefore, it would take approximately 30 seconds to walk 30 feet at this speed.
-However, this is an average, and individual walking speeds will vary.
+Which means a typical walking speed is around 3 miles per hour, which translates to approximately 1 foot per second.
+Because of this, it would take approximately 30 seconds to walk 30 feet at this speed.
+Still, this is an average, and individual walking speeds will vary.

 Q: Can I accurately estimate 30 feet without a measuring tool?